Pedestrian Ramps Surveyed as of 10/31/2019

 Pedestrian Ramps Surveyed

-A detailed inventory of New York City’s pedestrian ramps has been completed as of October 2019.
-We used high definition, street level imagery, ground-based LiDAR technology, and car-mounted equipment to collect terrain and image information on two or more recorded runs for the data collection.
+A detailed inventory of our pedestrian ramps was completed using high definition, street level imagery and ground-based LiDAR technology.
+Car-mounted equipment collected terrain and image information on two or more recorded runs.
+Data collection was completed by October 2019.

 The information above shows locations with existing, surveyed pedestrian ramps.
 If a dot is not shown, the location was not surveyed or has no pedestrian ramps.
 DOT will add additional locations to the map on a rolling basis throughout the ongoing survey.
 Locations that do not have ramps will be evaluated for installation following completion of the survey.
 Please note that this information may contain errors and may not be complete.